 Every individual with these symptoms should be evaluated immediately.
 If an individual appears to be unconscious, begin with the BLS Survey, and follow the appropriate pathway for advanced care.
 If the individual is conscious, proceed with the pathway below.

 • If no allergy, give 160 to 325 mg ASA to chew.
-Avoid coated ASA
+Avoid coated ASA.
+Ideally, baby aspirin is the aspirin of choice.

 • Give 0.3 to 0.4 mg SL/spray x two doses at 3 to 5 minute intervals